 Chantal Hailey received a 2-year fellowship in 2016 and is a 3rd year doctoral candidate in the Department of Sociology at NYU GSAS.
 Chantal’s research focuses on the experiences of low-income children of color in their residential and educational settings and how these social contexts affect long-term outcomes and social stratification patterns.
 Her current research explores how an adolescent’s neighborhood occupational structure relates to their adult occupational attainment, examines the “school-to-prison pipeline” by estimating the effect of out-of-school suspensions on the likelihood of adult incarceration, and, in collaboration with the Research Alliance for New York City Schools, explores how families navigate the New York high school application process and the relationship between school choice and school safety, violence, and disorder.
 Before beginning her doctoral studies, Chantal was a Research Associate under Dr. Susan Popkin, Dr. Rolf Pendall, and Dr. Marla McDaniels at the Urban Institute.
 While at Urban, her research centered on youth and low-income housing policies and she collaborated on the Choice Neighborhood Demonstration Evaluation, Promoting Adolescent Sexual Health and Safety Community Based Participatory Research Project, the D.C.
 Promise Neighborhoods Initiative, and the Long Term Outcomes for Chicago Public Housing Resident Study.
 Ms. Hailey was a student fellow in the Urban Institute’s Academy and a Ronald E. McNair Post-Baccalaureate Achievement scholar.
 Chantal received her B.A.
 Summa Cum Laude and Phi Beta Kappa in Sociology from Howard University.
 Dr. Jennifer Jennings is her advisor and research mentor.

-Sarah Kabay received a 2-year fellowship in 2016 and is a 4th year doctoral candidate in the International Development Education program in the Department of Humanities and Social Sciences at NYU Steinhardt.
+Sarah Kabay received a 2-year fellowship in 2016 and is a 4th year doctoral candidate in the International Development Education program in the Department of Applied Statistics, Social Science, and Humanities at NYU Steinhardt.
 She was also an NYU PIRT student from 2013-2016.
 Sarah's work focuses on primary schooling, early childhood, and how education fits into greater development and social change frameworks.
 Before beginning her doctoral program, Sarah lived in Uganda for five years working with Innovations for Poverty Action.
 Her research has a primary focus on Uganda, where she collaborates with schools, NGOs, local government and other education stakeholders to conduct her projects and disseminate findings.
 Sarah is also a Research Affiliate of the Global TIES for Children Research Center and a recipient of the Additional Insights International Research Fellowship.
 Her dissertation analyzes grade repetition, the rise of low cost private primary schools, and the costs association with attending school in the context of Uganda’s Universal Primary Education.
 Additional projects include qualitative analysis of parents’ attitudes towards preschool in peri-urban Accra, the psychometric analysis of Save the Children’s early childhood assessment instrument, and the cost-benefit analysis of Boston’s public prekindergarten program.
 She received her B.A. in Poverty and Development from Yale University.
 Dr. Hirokazu Yoshikawa is her adviser and research mentor.